unboxedtechnology/presentations/PITCHME.md

 Have a look at your presenation by going to: http://gitpitch.com/unboxedtech/devtalk-gitpitch/name-of-your-branch

 Change the source repository type to Bitbucket (lower left of browser window):

 ![Bitbucket Selection](images/bitbucket.png)

 #VSLIDE

-Add a [horizontal--the default] slide.
+Add a slide.
 Edit PITCHME.md to be:

 ```markdown
 #HSLIDE